Submit Comments and Posting Policy for Public Comments

-The National Archives and Records Administration encourages your questions and comments about and suggestions for the Freedom of Information Act (FOIA) Advisory Committee.
+The National Archives and Records Administration (NARA) and the Office of Government Information Services (OGIS) encourage your comments and suggestions for the Freedom of Information Act (FOIA) Advisory Committee.
 We invite you to submit your written comments to the Committee by email, mail, or fax.
 To help us process and review your comments more efficiently, please use only one method for submitting comments.

 National Archives and Records Administration